michael2012z/BitBible/markdown/KJV/files/Ezra.md

 26. I even weighed unto their hand six hundred and fifty talents of silver, and silver vessels an hundred talents, and of gold an hundred talents;

-27. Also twenty basons of gold, of a thousand drams; and two vessels of fine copper, precious as gold.fine…: Heb. yellow, or, shining brassprecious: Heb. desirable
+27. Also twenty basons of gold, of a thousand drams; and two vessels of fine copper, precious as gold.

 28. And I said unto them, Ye are holy unto the Lord; the vessels are holy also; and the silver and the gold are a freewill offering unto the Lord God of your fathers.